 Admission to Teacher Education

-Applicants are admitted to study at Valley City State University on the basis of academic and personal qualifications, consistent with the admissions policies established for all public colleges and universities in the state.
+Teacher Candidates are admitted to study at Valley City State University based on academic and personal qualifications, consistent with the admissions policies established for all public colleges and universities in the state.
 The admittance and continuance requirements of the Teacher Education Program go beyond those of the institution.
-Students are typically admitted into teacher education during their sophomore year or the beginning of the junior year.
+Teacher Candidates are typically admitted into teacher education during their sophomore year or the beginning of the junior year.
 While enrolled in EDUC 250 Introduction to Education, the introductory course to Teacher Education, the VCSU Teacher Education Program Handbook is reviewed online.
-Enrollees are given application forms to complete and submit to the Dean and the Teacher Education Committee.
+Enrollees are given application forms to complete and submit to the School of Education Dean (SOE) and the Teacher Education Committee.

 Criteria for Admission to Teacher Education

-The student who intends to pursue a program in teacher education must apply to the Teacher Education Committee and be approved for admission to the program.
-A student must meet the following criteria to be considered for admission:
+The teacher candidate who intends to pursue a program in teacher education must apply to the Teacher Education Committee and be approved for admission to the program.
+The teacher candidate must meet the following criteria to be considered for admission:

-- Written recommendations from the advisor, a School of Education instructor, and any other related professionals.
+- Written recommendations from two School of Education faculty.

 - Demonstrate proper dispositions necessary to teach for learning.

-The Teacher Education Committee will review the documentation and make a recommendation to the School of Education Dean to accept or deny the application for admission to the program.
-If the applicant is denied admission due to a condition that can be corrected, the applicant may reapply when the deficiency is removed.
+The Teacher Education Committee will review the documentation and make a recommendation to the School of Education (SOE) Dean to accept or deny the application for admission to the program.
+If the teacher candidate is denied admission due to a condition that can be corrected, the teacher candidate may reapply when the deficiency is removed.

 Continuance in Teacher Education

-In order to continue in the Teacher Education program, the student must:
+To continue in the Teacher Education program, the teacher candidate must:

 - continue to maintain cumulative grade point average requirements set forth in Criteria for Admission to Teacher Education.

-- continue to obtain satisfactory recommendations from faculty, staff, and field experience supervisors.
+- continue to obtain satisfactory recommendations from faculty, staff, and field-based experience supervisors.

 If requirements for continuance are not maintained, the Teacher Education Committee may recommend suspension from the program.
-The Committee will forward its recommendation to the Dean who will make the final decision.
-Any such action would be reflected in a letter from the School of Education Dean to the student and the advisor.
+The Committee will forward its recommendation to the SOE Dean who will make the final decision.
+Any such action would be reflected in a letter from the SOE Dean to the teacher candidate and the advisor.